Pedrohamoura-Git/link-management/README.md

   - <a href="https://www.lukew.com/ff/entry.asp?1927&" alt="Designing for Large Screen Smartphones" target="_blank">Designing for Large Screen Smartphones</a>
   - <a href="https://www.youtube.com/watch?v=gpJKj45AikY" alt="Youtube video: Next.js Image Optimization with Image Component" target="_blank">Next.js Image Optimization with Image Component</a>
   - <a href="https://ausi.github.io/respimagelint/" alt="A link to a image formater for NextJs" target="_blank">RespImageLint - Linter for Responsive Images</a>
+  - <a href="https://next-intl-docs.vercel.app/docs/environments/server-client-components" alt="A link to next-intl documentation explaning how to better use translations on client and server components" target="_blank">Internationalization of Server & Client Components</a>

 </details>